 WARNING: Please do not try to print your RAW DNA file.
 It is over 20,000 pages long!

-To give you an idea of what these mutations might mean let's look at the SNP for lactose intolerance as reported at 23andme.
+To give you an idea of what these mutations might mean let's look at the SNPS for lactose intolerance as reported at 23andme.

-What this means is that individuals with "GG" at SNP rs4988235 are likely to be tolerant of lactose.
-And those with either "AG" or "AA" are likely to be lactose intolerant.
+What this means is that individuals with "AA" or "AG" at SNP rs4988235 are likely to be tolerant of lactose.
+And those with either "GG" are likely to be lactose intolerant.